 - 8. Able to demonstrate leadership and management within the laboratory setting for the benefit of patient care. - 9.
 Able to use laboratory and other services effectively in the investigation, diagnosis, and management of patients, relatives, and the deceased. - 10.
-Able to manage and contribute to a multi-disciplinary team effectively - 11.
+Able to manage and contribute to a multi-disciplinary team effectively. - 11.
 Able to take, manage and interpret pathological specimens accurately and safely, mindful of risks to self and others.

-2.3 Training Pathway
+2.3 Training pathway

 Trainees in the specialty will initially develop knowledge of laboratory work, including the analysis and sampling of organs and microscopic analysis of samples including immunohistochemistry and molecular analysis.
-Following completion of the FRCPath Part 1 examination (typically after 18 months of training), they will continue to develop their skills in Forensic Histopathology, with greater responsibility, less direct supervision and increasing experience in independent reporting of suitable specimens.
+Following completion of the FRCPath Part 1 examination (typically after 18 months of training), they will continue to develop their skills in forensic histopathology, with greater responsibility, less direct supervision and increasing experience with independent reporting of suitable specimens.
 After passing the FRCPath Part 2 examination, trainees will continue to take graded responsibility further, to enable the transition to independent practice required of a CCT holder.

-1. Structure of training in Forensic Histopathology
+Figure 1.
+Structure of training in Histopathology.

-On completion of the Forensic Histopathology training programme, the trainee must have acquired and be able to demonstrate:
+On completion of the forensic histopathology training programme, the trainee must have acquired and be able to demonstrate:

-- appropriate professional behaviour to be able to work as a consultant - good working relationships with colleagues and the appropriate communication skills required for the practice of histopathology - the knowledge, skills and attitudes to act in a professional manner at all times - the knowledge, skills and behaviours to provide appropriate teaching and to participate in effective research to underpin histopathology practice an understanding of the context, meaning and implementation of clinical governance - a knowledge of the structure and organisation of the NHS - management skills required for the running of a histopathology laboratory - familiarity with health and safety regulations, as applied to the work of a histopathology department.
+- professional behaviour appropriate to being able to work as a consultant - good working relationships with colleagues, and the appropriate communication skills required for the practice of forensic histopathology - the knowledge, skills and attitudes to act in a professional manner at all times - the knowledge, skills and behaviours to provide appropriate teaching and to participate in effective research to underpin histopathology practice - an understanding of the context, meaning and implementation of clinical governance

+- a knowledge of the structure and organisation of the NHS - management skills required for the running of a pathology laboratory - familiarity with health and safety regulations, as applied to the work of a pathology department.